Smuggler's Blues

 "Smuggler's Blues" is a song written by Glenn Frey and Jack Tempchin, and performed by Frey.
 It was the third and final single from Frey's second studio album, The Allnighter (1984).
 It followed "Sexy Girl" and "The Allnighter"; of the three, it charted highest.
 Its music video won Frey an MTV Video Music Award in 1985.
+The song was played with the Eagles on the Hell Freezes Over Tour with Timothy B. Schmit on bass guitar and harmonies, Don Henley on drums, Joe Walsh on rhythm guitar and Don Felder on rhythm and lead guitar.

 The 16th episode of Miami Vice is named after the song, which was incorporated into the episode.
 Frey played an airplane pilot in the episode.

-Reception
+Critical reception

-Cash Box called the song "pure rock complete with slide guitar and a bluesy melody."
+Cashbox called the song "pure rock complete with slide guitar and a bluesy melody."
 Billboard described it as "blues-descended rock 'n' roll."

 Music video

-The video for "Smuggler's Blues" was directed by Duncan Gibbins.
+The music video for "Smuggler's Blues" was directed by British film and music video director Duncan Gibbins.
 It won an MTV Video Music Award in 1985, and inspired an episode of Miami Vice, in which Frey guest-starred.

 In the video, Frey plays a smuggler (his then-wife Janie plays the smuggler's female accomplice).
 The video is like a short movie, fitting the lyrics exactly and packs danger, suspense, and intrigue into a small segment of time.

 It opens with Frey in a car with his friend and male accomplice, counting money.
-A drug deal is about to occur.
+A drug deal is about to take place.
 Frey appears nervous, but his friend laughs off his concerns.
 As he goes in the building to complete the deal, Frey stays in the car.
 Suddenly, he hears a gunshot.
 His friend comes running, shouting that they must flee immediately—something has gone wrong.
 As Frey peels out, two men chase them, shooting.
 They strike and kill Frey's friend.
 Frey sees that his friend is dead and barely has time to react before he has to determine how to escape from the two men who are now chasing him in a car.